mikelm2020/sam-eventbridge/README.md

   <h3 align="center">Serverless project with Amazon EventBridge</h3>

   <p align="center">
-    A simple microservice application using AWS SAM, that uses AWS EventBridge as at messaging between microservices.
+    A simple microservice application using AWS SAM, that uses Amazon EventBridge as at messaging between microservices.
   </p>
 </div>